-The SCAQMD CEQA Handbook states that "New or amended General Plan Elements (including land use zoning and density amendments), Specific Plans, and significant Projects must be Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact -------------------------------------- -- --------------------------------------- -------------- analyzed for consistency with the AQMP".
+The SCAQMD CEQA Handbook states that "New or amended General Plan Elements (including land use zoning and density amendments), Specific Plans, and significant Projects must be analyzed for consistency with the AQMP".
 Strict consistency with all aspects of the AQMP is usually not required.
 A project should be considered consistent with the AQMP if it furthers one or more policies and does not obstruct other policies.